viperet/vscode-magento-wizard/README.md

 ## Release Notes

+### 2.0.0

+Big update of the inner design of extension.
+Now MagentoWizard indexes all extentions, themes, libraries in the workspace after the launch and keeps index up to date by watching changes in the files.
+That allows to support autodetection of the Magento root in the workspace, also
+Magento Wizard now better supports many Magento roots in different workspace folders, also you can override location of the Magento root in settings.
+Also support for `Go to Defintion` function for class names and templates in XML layout files was added.

 ### 1.3.2

 Added option to select the existing XML file to convert when using the 'Generate Catalog' command.